MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/retrieve-details-web-page.md

 ---
-title: Retrieve details from a web page | Microsoft Docs
+title: Retrieve details from a web page
 description: Retrieve details from a web page
 author: georgiostrantzas